Subscription Modal Banner

 NSFs can apply for the all-in-one PAssion NSF Concession Card prior to enlisting.
 Besides concessionary fares on public transport, NSFs who hold this card can look forward to enjoying an array of PAssion Card benefits and privileges, such as discounts at over 2,000 PAssion Merchant outlets, Member’s Rate for all CCs’ courses, activities and facilities and more.

-In case you were wondering, NSFs holding this card will get to enjoy complimentary PAssion Membership extension upon completion of their full-time National Service.
+In case you were wondering, NSFs holding this card will get to enjoy a complimentary PAssion Membership extension upon completion of their full-time National Service.

 SAFRA benefits